dataarchitect.studio

 The decision that still matters: the catalog

-Because the formats converged, the strategic weight moved up a layer — to the catalog that holds each table’s atomic pointer and governs who may commit: Unity (Databricks), Polaris and Horizon (Snowflake’s open-source and managed), Glue (AWS), Nessie, and others.
+Because the formats converged, the strategic weight moved up a layer — to the catalog that holds each table’s atomic pointer and governs who may commit: Unity (Databricks), Apache Polaris and Snowflake Open Catalog (the same codebase, self-hosted and managed), Glue (AWS), Nessie, and others.
+Snowflake Horizon, often listed alongside these, is the governance suite rather than the catalog itself — a distinction worth keeping straight when you compare offerings.
 The catalog is where access control, auditing, and cross-engine governance actually happen, and switching catalogs is far more painful than translating table metadata.
-If you’re building a lakehouse in 2026, spend your evaluation weeks there — the format choice, pleasantly, has become the easy part.
+If you’re building a lakehouse in 2026, and the two head-to-heads that come up most are Unity Catalog vs Glue and Polaris vs Nessie.
+Spend your evaluation weeks there — choosing the catalog is its own decision, and the format choice, pleasantly, has become the easy part.

 Common questions